THE TENNESSEE REAL ESTATE LAW AND PRACTICE SECTION OF THE 2020 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

 4.2 Regulatory Authorities

-The chief legislative body of a municipality is responsible for enacting zoning ordinances, which regulate the location, height, bulk, number of stories, and size of buildings and other structures, the amount of a lot that may be occupied, the sizes of yards, the density of population, and the use of buildings.
+The chief legislative body of a municipality is responsible for enacting zoning ordinances, which regulate the location, height, bulk, number of stories, and various other aspects of properties.

 At the neighborhood level, pursuant to Tennessee’s Neighborhood Preservation Act, owners of residential property are required to maintain the exterior of such property and the lot in accordance with community standards of other residential property in the area.